 The day will close with a concert by Mario Canonge and the Sakésho quartet.

-Programme for 20 January
+Program for January 20th

-Welcoming the public.
+Welcome.
 Introductory speech.

 by Don Mino Balta, specialist in shamanic practices